rameez14/Log-mining/README.md

 # Log mining
-Invloves log mining exercises using Apache Spark for the purpose of Scalable Machine Learning assignment
+Invloves log mining exercises using Apache Spark for the purpose of Scalable Machine Learning assignment.